nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2020-12-06-about-systemverilog-process-and-fork.md

 ```$display("the NEXT Statement ... ");``` will be executed when one of the 5 processes finished.

 ### fork-join in a forever loop
-We can also put the fork in side a forever loop.
+We can also put the `fork` block inside a forever loop.
-However, we should be careful about the content of the `fork-join` block, because it might hang our simulator.
+However, we should be careful about statements inside forever loop, because they might hang our simulator.
 Never write any code with no statement to control the process in forever loop like below:
 <div class ="code" markdown="1" >
 {% highlight verilog %}